-Being clear also means having a vision we are so inspired by, that we will naturally be motivated to do what needs to be done.
+Being clear also means having a vision we’re so inspired by, that we will naturally be motivated to do what needs to be done.
 There is an old Proverb saying, “Where there is no vision, people will perish.”
-From the vision comes goals which will determine where we need to direct our focus.
+From the vision comes goals, which will determine where we need to direct our focus.

 - Watch, listen or read something uplifting.
-With so many resources readily available online and free, it is very easy to find something that can help cheer us up and make us feel good.
+With so many resources readily available online and free, it’s easy to find something that can help cheer us up and make us feel good.
 YouTube has thousands and thousands of inspirational videos.
-Amazon even offers free Kindle books so it is not hard to find something that catches our attention and rekindle the fire inside each one of us.
+Amazon offers free Kindle books, so it’s not hard to find something that catches our attention and rekindle the fire inside each one of us.
 This is one of the simplest ways to get back on track.

 - Seek support.
 It can be so easy to fall in the trap of “I’ll figure it out myself” and not ask for help.
-The problem with that is if others don’t know what is going on for us, they won’t be able to help us.
-Simply picking up the phone and calling someone we trust and can rely on is a great starting point.
+The problem with that is if others don’t know what’s going on for us, they won’t be able to help us.
+Picking up the phone and calling someone we trust and can rely on is a great starting point.

 Just saying, “Are you able to help me out?” can be a powerful step to getting back on track with things.
 People generally want to help and by seeking out people we trust, help can just be a phone call away.

 - Take a different approach.
-Oftentimes, we get into a routine and keep doing the same things over and over again.
-When things are not working out, it doesn’t make sense to keep doing the same things and expect a different result.
+Often, we get into a routine and keep doing the same things over and over again.
+When things are not working out, it makes little sense to keep doing the same things and expect a different result.
 Isn’t that the definition of insanity?

-It is easy to lose motivation when things are not going our way.
-Trying something new or taking a different action can help us get the sense that we are making progress toward what we want to achieve and that can be a strong motivating factor to keep moving forward.
+It’s easy to lose motivation when things are not going our way.
+Trying something new or taking a different action can help us get the sense we’re making progress toward what we want to achieve and that can be a strong motivating factor to keep us moving forward.

 - Do something fun or take a break.
 This is a big one for me as I tend to push myself by continuously working long hours.
-Instead of forcing things, I am learning it is better sometimes to walk way or take a break.
+Instead of forcing things, I’m learning it’s better sometimes to walk way or take a break.
 It could be for a few hours or even for a few days.

-When we detach ourselves from what we are so focused on, something magical happens in our brains.
-It’s almost like we are giving our brains permission to relax, and more often than not, a better solution will present itself.
+When we detach ourselves from what we’re so focused on, something magical happens in our brains.
+It’s like we’re giving our brains permission to relax, and most times, a better solution will present itself.

 Listening to our inner voice is also important.
-Sometimes, we will get the sense that we just need to do something that’s fun which has nothing to do with what we are working on.
-On such occasions, it’s okay to take a break and have some fun which can totally rejuvenate us and get our motivation back.
+Sometimes, we’ll get the sense we need to do something that’s fun which has nothing to do with what we’re working on.
+On such occasions, it’s okay to take a break and have fun, which can totally rejuvenate us and get our motivation back.

-It is totally normal for us to lose motivation because the truth is, motivation does not last.
-Motivation is what gets us going and ultimately, inspiration will be what keeps us going.
-These are some of the ways I have found to work for me when I lose motivation and need to get going again.
+These are ways I’ve found to work for me when I lose motivation and need to get going again.
 Try them out for yourself when you need a little push to get back on track.

 Question: What tactics works for you when you want to get motivated again?